Aikidooo/ClashRoyale-ClanWar-inactivity-tracker/README.md

 ## Usage

 First you will need to sign up for the [ClashRoyale API](https://developer.clashroyale.com/#/register).
-It is free and needed to get access to it from your current IP-Adress.
+It is free and required to get access to it from your current IP-Adress.

 After you created an account, sign in and go to 'My account', which is found in the dropdown menu under your Name.